mia-platform/documentation/docs/release-notes/platform_10-9-0_releasenotes.md

 ## Fast Data

-### Website & Backend

-#### Added
-- Support to .sql file type in the DDL modal import

-#### Fixed
-- Projections and SoR for the no-code ERSchema still shown even if deleted
-- Single View Creator that could be attached to more Single Views

-#### Changed
-- One to one relationships in aggregation as object instead of array.

 ### New Features

+Support to .sql file type in the DDL modal import

 ### Improvements

+One to one relationships in aggregation as object instead of array.

 ### Breaking Changes

 #### Revamped Single View Trigger Generator
-We're thrilled to announce the release of v.2.0.1 of the Single View Trigger Generator, a vital component of Fast Data.
+We're thrilled to announce the release of v.2.0.1 of the Single View Trigger Generator, one of the Fast Data component.
 In this release, we've given the component a complete overhaul to optimize its performance and streamline its functionality.

 However, as with any major update, there are a few breaking changes to be aware of.
 We've renamed the `STRATEGIES_FOLDER` environment variable to `MANUAL_STRATEGIES_FOLDER` and the `CUSTOM_FUNCTIONS_FOLDER` environment variable to `TRIGGER_CUSTOM_FUNCTIONS_FOLDER`.
 We've also removed the `USE_AUTOMATIC` variable.
 Additionally, the `SINGLE_VIEW_NAME`,` ER_SCHEMA_FOLDER`, and `PROJECTION_CHANGES_SCHEMA_FOLDER` variables are now required.

-In addition to these changes, we've also upgraded some service dependencies, including `@mia-platform-internal/fast-data-automation-lib@v3` and `mongodb@v5`.
-We've also simplified the configuration loading process and refactored the core logic and service dependencies to improve performance and remove the need for `fastify-pluging`.
+Check out the official documentation (TODO: add link)!

-Check out the [changelog](/runtime-suite/single-view-trigger-generator/changelog.md) for a full list of changes!
+Do not forget to check out the [changelog](/runtime-suite/single-view-trigger-generator/changelog.md) for a full list of changes!

 ### Bug Fix

-#### Fix for Mongo operators in aggregations in Single View Creator
+This version addressed a few bugs, here is a comprehensive list:

+* Projections and SoR for the no-code ERSchema still shown even if deleted
+* Single View Creator that could be attached to more Single Views
-We have resolved a bug that prevented Mongo operators from being properly interpolated in aggregations executed by the Single View Creator.
-This issue has been addressed in version 5.6.6 of the Single View Creator.
-With this fix, users can now rely on the full functionality of Mongo operators in their aggregations.
-For more info check the [changelog](/runtime-suite/single-view-creator/changelog.md).
+* Mongo operators are now properly interpolated in aggregations executed by the Single View Creator.
+This fix has been addressed in version 5.6.6 of the Single View Creator.
+For more info check out the [changelog](/runtime-suite/single-view-creator/changelog.md).

 ## Marketplace